tomgxz/Kraken/REPORT.md

   - Ability to (export and) import sites in a zip file so you can transfer them between sites, which is different to downloading a usable copy of the website.
 An export function may not be necessary as it is given in the site settings.
   >

+  - An easy-to-use settings interface where the user can customise things such as public profile appearance and account settings.
+  >

   - A list of predefined templates for sites when creating a site, that can be organised and filtered via relevant tags.
   >